The Linux Newbie Guide ⇒ Fundamentals Advanced Supplement Command Index ENG⇒中

 ls: cannot open directory /home/bbb: Permission denied ← No permission

-The above example shows that the owner of each person’s home directory has the “x” permission, so they can freely enter their own home directory, and has the “rw” permission, so they can list and add or delete files in their own home directory, but the use of other accounts Those who are other will be blocked at the door of the house (except account "root").
+In the example above, each user's home directory has "x" permission for the owner, so they can freely enter their own home directory.
+They also have "rw" permissions, so they can list and add/delete files within their home directory.
+However, users from other accounts (considered "other") will be blocked at the doorstep (except for the "root" account).

 Special Permissions

-Although regular file permissions can meet most requirements, there are gray areas.
-For example, consider a file with permissions set as "rw- --- ---."
-In theory, only the owner should be able to modify the file's contents.
-However, the "others" category has permissions set as "--- --- -wx" for a directory.
-This means that "others" have "x" (permission to enter the directory) and "w" (permission to add or remove files within the directory).
-Consequently, it appears that others can enter the directory and delete or rename files that do not belong to the owner.
+Permission settings can meet most needs, but there are grey areas.
+For example, if a file's permission is "rw- --- ---." it should logically be that only the owner can change the file's content.
+However, if "other" has open access set to "--- --- -wx", meaning the directory's "other" permissions include "x" (permission to enter the directory) and "w" (permission to add/delete files within the directory), it seems that others can also enter the directory and delete or rename files not belonging to the owner.

-The following is an overview of the purpose and usage of special permissions:
+Below is an overview of the uses and syntax of special permissions:

-Sticky bit directory In a directory with a sticky bit, only the owner of the file or "root" can delete or rename the file oher also have "x" permission --- --- --t
+Sticky bit Directory In a directory with Sticky bit, only the file owner or "root" can delete or rename the file Others must also have "x" permission. --- --- --t

-directory Any files placed in the directory will become the group of this directory
+Directory Any file placed in the directory will become the group of this directory.

 ^ back on top ^